deeptools/deepTools/docs/content/list_of_tools.rst

  by deepTools is done *after* the scaling factors are calculated!

-To tell a program to use a certain option (e.g. to ignore duplicate reads), you will have to give the option name preceded by two hyphens (e.g. --ignoreDuplicates).
-In the tables on this page, we try to list:
+On the command line, to tell a program to use a certain option (e.g. to ignore duplicate reads), you will have to give the option name preceded by two hyphens (e.g. ``--ignoreDuplicates``).

+The tables on this page list:

 -  The option name as recognized by the program
 -  The kind of value that is sometimes expected after the option name